MarcusWolschon/osmeditor4android/documentation/docs/tutorials/name_suggestions.md

 # Using Name Suggestions
 _by Simon Poole_

-The iD editor has used the [name suggestion index](https://github.com/osmlab/name-suggestion-index) for quite a while and it was something that I wanted to support in vespucci in the upcoming release.
+The iD editor has used the [name suggestion index](https://github.com/osmlab/name-suggestion-index) for quite a while and it was something that I wanted to support in Vespucci in the upcoming release.
 The one thing you do want to reduce in a mobile app is typing.

 Basically the idea is to suggest correct spelling (and tagging) for some of the more prominent chains of restaurants and shops to the mapper.
-The way it works in vespucci now is slightly different from the current implementation in iD and at least some aspects might be worthwhile supporting there too.
+The way it works in Vespucci now is slightly different from the current implementation in iD and at least some aspects might be worthwhile supporting there too.

 _The screen shots below are from version 0.9.4, while the layout changed in 0.9.6 and later, the functionality remains the same._

-## Using the name as a short cut for tagging
+## Using the name as a shortcut for tagging

-If you are creating a new object, or adding tags to an object that previously didn't have relevant tags, you can use the name as an "Ersatz"-preset (note vespucci supports normal JOSM-style presets too and there is an "advanced preferences" to automatically apply the best JOSM preset):
+If you are creating a new object, or adding tags to an object that previously didn't have relevant tags, you can use the name as an "Ersatz"-preset (note Vespucci supports normal JOSM-style presets too and there is an "advanced preferences" to automatically apply the best JOSM preset):

  Enter the name tag | Start typing<br> and get the auto-complete list | Further typing refines the list | Selecting the correct item sets the<br>name and the corresponding tags
 ------------------- | ------------------------------------------- | ------------------------------- | ------------------------------------------------------------------